RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 1. Peek on Use, Credits
 	1. Cost 4
 	2. +1 Credits
-2. Peek on Use, Larger Credits
+2. Peek on Entry, Larger Credits
 	1. Cost 7
 	2. +2 Credits
 3. Peek on Entry, Energy